 However, during Covid-19 times the programme has been delivered fully online.
 This includes both live sessions through platforms such as zoom, group work activities online and self directed learning.
 Classes are workshop-style, where collective, collaborative and creative learning is strongly encouraged.

 Classes are delivered in weekend blocs (Friday and Saturday) on campus in WIT (on average 1 or 2 per month).
 Classes are workshop-style, where collective, collaborative and creative learning is strongly encouraged.

 Year 2 Core Modules (All mandatory)

-Electives - Choose two from the following:
+Electives - Choose three from the following:

 * This course has prerequisites, please refer to the module descriptions.
 All modules carry 10 credits and are offered subject to sufficient numbers and resources.

 Please note: Participants must complete all 9 mandatory modules and may choose three elective modules (30 credits).
 Electives will be offered subject to viability.